 - Your URL structure also matters.
 Using shorter URLs increases your chances of ranking higher.
 Also, include a keyword in the URL.

-- Optimize your meta description by keeping it short but intriguing enough for viewers to click on your page.
+- Optimize your meta description length by keeping it short but intriguing enough for viewers to click on your page.
+What is a meta description?
+It is one of the first items that users see on serp.
+It consists of small text under the title tag, gives summary information about the site.

 - Make sure your site consists of high-quality content and blog posts.
 They should be readable and understandable.